 Flourless chocolate cake recipe

-“Rich chocolate cake that also works well for dessert”
+“Rich moist chocolate cake that also works well for dessert”

 - Preparation time: 25 mins

 Chocolate seems to feature quite regularly in my recipes, probably because I consider chocolate to be a food staple.
 I can't remember a time since I was 16 when I didn't have chocolate every day.
 In fact at college, although the budget was very tight, there was always a chocolate bar or two each day—sometimes instead of other more nutritious items.
 Not eating chocolate was not negotiable—and it still isn't!

 This chocolate cake doesn't contain too many ingredients so it's fairly quick and easy to produce a very tasty treat at short notice.
 It's also absolutely yummy when eaten still slightly warm, especially with vanilla ice cream melting over it.

 - Line a 23cm (9") circular springform cake tin with non-stick baking paper.

 - Put the chocolate pieces and butter into a saucepan and melt over a gentle heat until completely melted and well combined.

 - Beat the egg whites until they are stiff, when you can tip the bowl on its side and the beaten egg whites don't move you know that you have beaten it enough.
 Then add half of the sugar (75g or 1/3 cup) and beat together.

 - Add the other half of the sugar (75g or 1/3 cup) to the egg yolks and beat together until the mix is creamy and thicker.